MrGarrett45/songClouds/README.md

 My program make_word_cloud is basically just taken from one of the examples on that github page and altered a bit.

-The program is as simple as running getSongLyric.py, entering whatever artist you want, and waiting for it to collect data.
+The program is as simple as running getSongLyric.py, entering whatever artist you want, waiting for it to collect data, then running the make word cloud program.
 The only problem with this program is that webscraping is SLOW and it takes about 1 second per song to find and store each song, so collecting data for popular artists with 200+ songs gets annoying.

 Finally thanks to the "big-ish" data blog for their blog post on effeciently scraping the Genius API.